berryywise/beatton-spa-webshop/README.md

 --------------------------------------------------------------------------

-The main point of this project is to implement a dynamic add to cart functionality with global state management (contextAPI).
+The main point of this project is to implement a dynamic add to cart functionality with global state management (react context).

 Notepad:

 - Cherry on top; try to find look a like font styles for entire app.
-- Fix image loading
+- Fix image loading (site speed)

 - Homepage components: